chullman/BubbleBuddies/README.md

 # Bubble Buddies
-## A two-sided marketplace for recretional SCUBA divers to find and meetup with dive buddies, and for instructors to sell their servers to fellow buddies
+## A two-sided marketplace for recretional SCUBA divers to find and meetup with dive buddies, and for instructors to sell their services to fellow buddies

 ### Demo Heroku Deployment